There’s more to prospect contact data than phone numbers, job titles, and company pain points.

 Let’s say a current customer forwards one of your product emails to several procurement officers — this could indicate a change in their spending budget.

-But what if I’m already using sales, lead, or?
+But what if I’m already using sales, lead, or market intelligence?
 Do I really need to add another type of intelligence to my data strategy?

 Relationship intelligence broadens your outreach potential by connecting the dots that are laid out by other types of intelligence.
 Using your CRM system (and supplemental data from a provider), you can find new opportunities close to those you’re already working with.